discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####Expectations:
-Author will edit their content, move components around on the PDF representation view, and potentially upload new versions of figures.
+Author will edit their content, move components around on the PDF representation view, and potentially upload new versions of figures, videos etc.
 It is anticipated that most changes will be done automatically, but in rare circumstances the author will not be able to directly input their changes and regenerate their proof.

+**Could we add an SLA that 90% will not require additional intervention?**

 ####Output:
-At the end of the author correction process all components are zipped up and delivered to an eLife AWS bucket **TBC**
+At the end of the author correction process all components are zipped up and delivered to an eLife AWS bucket

 - Zip file name: elife-12345-r1.zip
 - If reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 The naming convention for all actual files remains unchanged, even if the files themsleves changed.